-Tall front seat passengers can affect how much space there is for a rear-facing child car seat or foot prop in the back.
-This could affect which seat you use for your child car seat when the whole family is travelling.
+Tall front-seat passengers can affect how much space there is for a rear-facing child car seat or foot prop in the back.
+This could affect which seat you use for your child when the whole family is travelling.

 4) Make a shortlist

-Take a look at our Best Buy child car seats that offer your child best protection and be easy to install.
+Take a look at our best child car seats that offer your child the best protection and are easy to install.

 Having some idea of what you want in advance helps you make the right decision when you are in the store.
 You can check on retailer websites whether they tend to stock the seats you want in store.

 5) Arrange a fitting appointment

 Some retailers offer fitting services.
 Phone the store before you go, to find out whether you can book an appointment so you can be sure to get help from a trained child car-seat fitter with choosing a suitable seat and showing you how to fit it properly.